CIIC4060-ICOM5016-FALL-2024/rumad-v2-app-excel-db/README.md

 exposed to client applications through a REST API.
 You will build the database application and REST API using Flask, which forms the system’s backend.
 Your database engine must be PostgreSQL (14 or higher), and you must implement the code in Python.
 The backend site will provide the user with the features specified in this document.
-In addition, your solution will offer a Web-based dashboard and an AI agent using the tool provided in a later phase indicating relevant statistics.
+In addition, your solution will offer a Web-based dashboard using Streamlit and an AI agent using Ollama using the tool provided in a later phase indicating relevant statistics.  .

 # Production Database Credentials